pearlynne/HealthTrackingAPI/README.md

 	- **User Route:** Users can change their passwords and provider (if any).
 	- **Behavioral Tracking Reports Route:** Users can post, update, get, and delete their daily behavioral tracking reports.
 Healthcare providers have access to all reports from their patients/users.
 	- **Appointment Route:** Users can post and get their appointments, while only healthcare providers can update or delete appointments.
 Providers can also retrieve all appointments for their patients/users.
+- Other features include:
+	- Text search in Behavioral Tracking Reports
+	- Aggregated statistics of mood ratings in Behavioral Tracking Reports
+	- Lookups from user information when displaying reports and appointments

 ## Technical Components <a name="builtwith"></a>